 Restrictions on Gifts

-Animal Charity Evaluators will not accept gifts that (a) would result in Animal Charity Evaluators violating its corporate charter, (b) would result in Animal Charity Evaluators losing its status as an IRC § 501(c)(3) not-for-profit organization, (c) are too difficult or too expensive to administer in relation to their value, (d) would result in any unacceptable consequences for Animal Charity Evaluators, (e) are for purposes outside Animal Charity Evaluators’ mission, or (f) are from any individuals currently serving a leadership role at any of the charities that are or will be considered for evaluation by Animal Charity Evaluators.
+Animal Charity Evaluators will not accept gifts that (a) would result in Animal Charity Evaluators violating its corporate charter, (b) would result in Animal Charity Evaluators losing its status as an IRC § 501(c)(3) not-for-profit organization, (c) are too difficult or too expensive to administer in relation to their value, (d) would result in any unacceptable consequences for Animal Charity Evaluators, (e) are for purposes outside Animal Charity Evaluators’ mission, or (f) are from any individuals ‘strongly tied’ to any of the charities that are or will be considered for evaluation by Animal Charity Evaluators.
+The term “strongly tied” refers to key decision-making individuals within an organization, and consists most often of, but is not limited to, the Executive Director and President/Chair of the board.
+Donations from employees or other board members of an organization will be allowed on a case-by-case basis, depending on the perceived influence that said individual has over the organization.
+Animal Charity Evaluators will accept grants/donations from organizations that are outside our plausible scope for recommendations, as this is not a conflict of interest.
 Decisions on the restrictive nature of a gift, and its acceptance or refusal, shall be made by the Executive Director, in consultation with the Board of Directors.